jheiss/chbs/README.md

 ## Installation

+Install it yourself as:

+    $ gem install chbs

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

     gem 'chbs'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install chbs

 ## Usage